 throat and softer, pure white corolla lobes.
 Interestingly, it also

 flowered much later (well into October) than its siblings.
-Only one of
+Unfortunately, this seedling proved less hardy than its siblings.

 Buddleja macrostachya is a polyploid species with a large genome, so a cross of two unrelated plants can throw up surprises.
 Two white-flowered parents may produce seedlings with pigmented flowers.
 This is a full sibling of the one above and has flowers that are bright pink; otherwise it's essentially the same as its siblings in form.
 The genetics of flower colour in Buddleja has not been extensively studied, although white flower colour is known to exhibit some dominance in B. davidii.